bronumski/HealthNet/README.md

     return this.CreateGoodResult();
   }

-  //Tells the health check service that this checker is intrusive and should be skipped
+  // Tells the health check service that this checker is intrusive and should be skipped
-  //unless doing a thorough exam public bool IsIntrusive { get { return false; } }
+  // unless doing a thorough exam public bool IsIntrusive { get { return false; } }

-  //The Name to be returned in the health check result public string SystemName { get { return "Test Checker"; } }
+  // The Name to be returned in the health check result public string SystemName { get { return "Test Checker"; } }

-  //Provides information in the health check as to whether this is a vital system or not public bool IsVital { get { return true; } }
+  // Provides information in the health check as to whether this is a vital system or not public bool IsVital { get { return true; } }
 }
 ```